cons3rt/cons3rt-python-sdk/docs/AssetsApi.md

 Set Asset Export Restriction

-Sets the Export Restriction of a single Asset with the given ID.<br> <br> Export Restriction can only be set if the owning Project is an ITAR-restricted Project.<br> <br> Setting an Export Restriction cannot be undone.
+Sets the Export Restriction of a single software asset, test asset or container asset with the given ID.<br> <br> Export Restriction can only be set if the owning Project is an ITAR-restricted Project.<br> <br> Setting an Export Restriction cannot be undone.

 ### Example